74Thirsty/gnoman2.0/docs/user-guide.md

 # GNOMAN 2.0 Desktop Application — Comprehensive User Guide

 Welcome to GNOMAN 2.0.
-This guide explains how to set up the local environment, run each part of the stack, and understand the workflows exposed in the renderer, backend, and Electron shell.
+This guide explains how to prepare your workstation, launch each part of the stack, and navigate the renderer workflows that ship with the desktop build.

 ---